gvwilson/thirdbit/src/fiction/iffy/index.md

 There were tear tracks on his cheeks.
 "That was their spotter I shot down.
 Once I get you where we're goin',
-I gotta go back an' pick it up an' fix it."
+I gotta pick it up an' fix it."

 Half a dozen questions elbowed each other in Iffy's head, each trying to be the first out of her mouth.